Fudgy Gluten-Free Peppermint Brownies (Vegan)

 In addition to the unsweetened chocolate, I used Sunfood’s cacao powder & cacao nibs to keep them super rich and chocolatey.
 Sunfood’s products are always organic and raw and of the highest quality, which translates into baked goods with the best taste & quality too.

 For that minty flavor, I use pure peppermint extract, which is different than pure peppermint oil, which is a lot stronger and not always food-safe.
 If you have a food-safe peppermint oil that you’d prefer to use, I’d recommend starting off with just a few drops.
-Then, taste and adjusting from there.
+Then, taste and adjust from there.

 For extra chocolatey richness, we mix dark chocolate chips and Sunfood cacao nibs into the brownie batter.
 The chips add melty chunks and the cacao nibs add a bit of chocolate crunch.